JAPHETH GORDON

 Sometimes, casting doesn't have the official script for the part you are auditioning .
 In these cases, they will send you scenes from previous episode for the show (or a similar show).
 These are known as "dummy sides".

-Your goal should be to show them that you could be on this show (once they finally have a script for your character.)
+Actors should know that they have more opportunities to "go off the page" a little.
+Your goal shouldn't be to deliver all the lines perfectly.
+Your goal should be to show them that you could be on this show (once they finally have a script for your character.) |

 MAKE IT FUNNY